 This is the place to be from breakfast till post-theatre plates – bag yourself a cosy window seat, join fellow guests around the long table or head back to the oasis courtyard garden.
 The curb-side bar Tata is embellished in intimate velvet elegance and courts both the creative scene as well as the performers of close-by Royal Theatre for a little post show rendezvous.

-The Rooftop Conservatory is an architectural triumph pitched overlooking the rooftops of Copenhagen.
-This vernacular void of glass and bare red bricks borrows SoHo coolness with lofty elegance – it gives Copenhagen the clubhouse allure it so deservedly craved.
+The Rooftop Conservatory is an architectural triumph in luxury design pitched overlooking the rooftops of Copenhagen.
+This vernacular void of glass and bare red bricks borrows SoHo coolness with lofty elegance, and gives Copenhagen the clubhouse hotel allure it so deservedly craved.
 This is the place to be seen or to be totally incognito – a place to lounge, chill or mingle.

 Alexander Kølpin is no stranger to being centre stage, what with his personally curated hotel about to seize the luxury reins of the boutique hotel landscape of Copenhagen, aptly next to the Royal Danish Theatre.